Reviews You Can Rely On

 Warmth

 This was measured using two sub-metrics: wet warmth and dry warmth.
-For wet warmth, we soaked each sock in water, put it on, and walked around in the cold to evaluate if the model held its warm.
+For wet warmth, we soaked each sock in water, put it on, and walked around in the cold to evaluate if the model held its warmth in use.
 For dry warmth, we stood around on cold winterish nights or slept in the socks to note whether our toes stayed warm.
 We also wore different socks on each foot to get a specific comparison.

 Durability

 To test durability, we looked at relative wear and tear over roughly 60 miles of testing.
 This included compression of cushioning, holes, pilling, misshapen fabrics, etc. We even hiked around in bare sock feet on the pavement (yikes!) to determine which were most susceptible to sole wear.
-We noted the quality of fabric before and after this testing period.
+We noted the quality of the fabric before and after this testing period.
 Products that demonstrated little to no wear scored high, while those that showed obvious wear scored low.

 Drying Speed

 Our drying tests were two-fold.
 First, we took each sock into the field and got it soaked.
 We then put them on rocks to dry out.
 This provided us with real-field-based data that yielded decent results but not objective ones.
-So we confirmed our outdoor tests with a much more objective in-lab test.
+So, we confirmed our outdoor tests with a much more objective in-lab test.
 Each sock was soaked, wrung out, hung on a line, and weighed every ten minutes to determine the relative amount of moisture in the sock.
-This allowed us to determine which socks dried fastest, which held the most water, and which dried the slowest.
+This allowed us to determine which socks dried fastest, held the most water, and dried the slowest.

 The steps of our dryer tests: